cdfoundation/sig-interoperability/docs/meetings.md

 #### Action Items
 * [Justin Abrahms to create discussion on Interop SIG repo on what quality gates on being used by teams.](https://github.com/cdfoundation/sig-interoperability/discussions/83)
 * Kara to make sure CDF publicizes the discussion.
+* Kara to bring in others, from Styra, etc, to discuss how they see quality gates being used in practice.

 ### January 20, 2022